 5. No weapons of any kind are permitted on school or JA premises.

 c.
 Young people may have difficulty distinguishing among an adult’s different roles.
 Therefore, JA volunteers must presume that any communications with a JA student will be perceived by the student as relating to JA business and must act accordingly.

 JA takes all complaints of misconduct seriously.
 Credible allegations of misconduct will be promptly reported to the appropriate authorities.
 During any such investigation, the JA volunteer will not perform services as a JA volunteer.
 If an investigation determines misconduct occurred, it will result in the immediate and permanent dismissal as a JA volunteer.
 Any JA staff member or volunteer who reasonably suspects misconduct must report these suspicions immediately to the appropriate JA staff person.
-I have read, understand, and will abide by these standards.
+I have received copies of this form and have read, understand, and will abide by these standards.